 Your baby’s nervous system is also maturing rapidly.
 Loud noises might make your baby jump.

 In fact, there’s a whole lot of moving going on in there.

 At 18 weeks pregnant, your baby is kicking up a storm.

 You are probably feeling some rolling and twisting movements.
 They are likely to be stronger and more noticeable when you’re sitting and resting.

 18 Weeks Pregnant Ultrasound

 If you haven’t had an ultrasound in the last couple of weeks, you’ll probably be offered a mid pregnancy ultrasound now.

 You’ll be amazed at how your baby has developed.

-Depending upon the position of your baby, and how much they move during the ultrasound, you may also be able to find out your baby’s sex.
+Depending upon the position of your baby, and how much he or she moves during the ultrasound, you might also be able to find out your baby’s sex.

 At week 18, your baby weighs about 190 grams and is the size of a capsicum.
 The crown to rump measurement is 14 cms.